 Monday Morning QB

 AuburnSports.com's Monday Morning Quarterback will be out each Monday during the season.
-This week, several former Auburn players give their thoughts and opinions on the Tigers' loss to Mississippi State.
+This week, several former Auburn players give their thoughts and opinions on the Tigers' win over UTC.

 Former Auburn quarterback Ben Leard

 "I'm very happy to see what Cam Newton did (15-of-21 passing for 317 yards, three touchdowns) as far as throwing the football.
 He also had a touchdown on the ground.
 He continues to amaze.
 Terrell Zachery made a great run after catch on the long touchdown, but Cam made some phenomenal throws.
 Darvin Adams had a great catch.
 Some of the things they did in the passing game are really going to pay dividends these last few weeks of the season.

 "Everybody has begun to see that Auburn's offense is strictly running the football.
 It's like running a trick play, a reverse, at any point in the season.
 From there on out, everybody that you play after the fact, has to prepare for that.
 Whether or not you execute that play, or whether or not you run that play anymore the rest of the year, it has to be prepared for, and therefore that defense, the opponent's defense, will have to prepare for it and not what is your true strength.
 That's the chess match of college football.

 "I think Cam did a great job not jeopardizing his health running the football too much.
 He made plays when he needed to.
 We were able to execute.
 The game wasn't in question as soon as Auburn ran out of the tunnel, but the biggest thing was to maintain healthy in all facets."